 When the Fibonacci retracement was drawn up to the highest point, A, the market corrected to point 1.
 At this point, the market tested but was unable to break the 38.2% level and this can even be confirmed by the formation of the doji candlestick.
 This would have indicated to a trader that the downtrend was probably just a market correction, and they would have held on to the position.

 By using the Fibonacci indicator, a trader would have kept their position open regardless of point B not breaking above 0%.
 Their confirmation to exit would come when the subsequent uptrend after correction at point 2 failed to break the 23.6% Fibonacci level.

-In the previous case, when it was an actual downtrend rather than market correction, technical indicators would have also showed this.
+In the previous case, when it was an actual downtrend rather than a market correction, technical indicators would have also shown this.

 The stochastic indicator would have told the trader at point C that the market was overbought and that there was an oncoming downtrend.